top of page

 The second objective is to analyse the impact of ADCs on experients.
 The following questions are addressed: How do people experience ADCs?
 What meaning do they attribute to them?
 What is the immediate and long term impact on experients?
 How do ADCs influence the grieving process?
 Does the national and social context influence individuals’ experiences?

 The third objective consists in disseminating the research results as largely as possible to the scientific community and the general public.
-By collecting information about how ADCs occur and unfold, and by analysing their impact on individuals’ lives, we aim at making these results accessible to people who face the death of a close relative, partner or friend, and to the broad public.
-Following an applied research orientation, we emphasize in our publications the relevance of our results for the public, and highlight the possible policy implications.
+By collecting information about how ADCs occur and unfold, and by analyzing their impact on individuals’ lives, we aim at making these results accessible to people who face the death of a close relative, partner or friend, and to the broad public.
+Following an applied research orientation, we emphasize in our publications the relevance of our findings for the public.

 Methodology and data